shiqiliu67/Resume/README.md

-# ResumeDemo
+# Resume
 This is a test demo for Resume Html
-Link of Resume HTML is : https://shiqiliu67.github.io/ResumeDemo/
+Link of Resume HTML is : https://shiqiliu67.github.io/Resume/